What Causes Pleural Mesothelioma?

 Pleural Mesothelioma Prognosis

 The prognosis for pleural mesothelioma depends on a number of factors, such as stage and cell type, as well as the patient’s age and overall health.
 Patients with early-stage pleural mesothelioma may undergo surgery, chemotherapy, radiation, and other treatment procedures in an effort to eradicate the cancer and significantly extend life expectancy.
-However, because this type of mesothelioma is usually diagnosed at a later stage, curative treatment options are often not an option.
+However, because this type of mesothelioma is usually diagnosed at a later stage, these curative treatments may not be an option for every patient.
 In these cases, palliative care is deployed to maintain the patient’s quality of life.

 The average life expectancy for pleural mesothelioma patients is between 8 and 21 months.